Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 }

-The credits.usage returns the unit consumption for the requested date, but it seems that only with no options specified, limit (credit limit/contracted unit number) and used_percent (credit/unit usage rate) are also included.
+credits.usage returns the unit consumption for the request date, but only with no options specified, it also includes limit (credit limit/contracted unit count) and that day's used_percent (credit/unit usage rate).

-Calculating manually from usage based on conversion rates:
+If we manually calculate from each usage based on the conversion rates mentioned earlier:

 • transformations: 26 / 1,000 (1K) = 0.026 → 0.03 ✅